 Monkey bread is a pretty popular dessert, at least at my house.
-It’s actually an all-time favorite of mine.
-I’m setting aside the store-bought cans of biscuits today and making homemade monkey bread with a sweet dough that can be whipped up in 15 minutes.
+It’s actually an all-time favorite of mine!
+But today I’m setting aside the store-bought cans of biscuits today and making homemade monkey bread with a sweet dough that can be whipped up in 15 minutes.

 I have to be real with you for one minute… popping those cans of biscuits scares the life out of me!
 I hold the can as far away from me as possible, shut my eyes nice and tight, and then give it a squeeze on the seam.
 Please tell me I’m not the only one that hates popping cans of biscuits!!